 Cover letters can be tough if you’re not sure what the employer is looking for.
-Cover letters typically tell your story and show more of your personality then a resume.
+Cover letters typically tell your story and show more of your personality than a resume.
 This is an opportunity for you to match your skills with the job description and let the employer know you are the right fit for the job!

 References are a key part of your application and should not be left behind.
-References should be individuals that can comment on your work ethic, skills and education.
+References should be individuals that can comment on your work ethic, skills, and education.

 College Central Network!
 (CCN)